randohinn/AVR/Blink/README.md

 # Blink

-This repository is part of my [AVR code repository](https://github.com/randohinn/AVR).
-The code found in this repository is the most basic test for your toolchain and microchip.
+This folder is part of my [AVR code repository](https://github.com/randohinn/AVR).
+The code found in this folder is the most basic test for your toolchain and microchip.
 Blinks PB1.

 ## License

-Please see and Review the [MIT license](https://github.com/randohinn/AVR/LICENSE.md) file for details.
+Please see and Review the [MIT license](https://github.com/randohinn/AVR/blob/master/LICENSE) file for details.

+## Contact

+Rando Hinn - rando@randohinn.com